WebWallen/WebWallen/README.md

 I'm an Internet Architect and Performance Marketer from Kingsport, TN.

-Currently seeking a position with a tech start-up located in: TN, VA, NC, SC, OH, or UT.
+Currently seeking a remote role with a tech company (preferably a start-up!).

 ### Accomplishments and performance metrics: